ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 $ kubectl create -f https://raw.githubusercontent.com/kubernetes-csi/external-snapshotter/release-6.0/client/config/crd/snapshot.storage.k8s.io_volumesnapshots.yaml
 ```

-Now let's need to install the `snapshot-controller`.
+Now you need to install the `snapshot-controller`.
 The
 [snapshot controller](https://kubernetes-csi.github.io/docs/snapshot-controller.html)
 monitors the Kubernetes API server for `VolumeSnapshot` and `VolumeSnapshotContent`
 CRDs and forwards the necessary requests to the Ondat CSI plugin.
 One can install